plantarum/flowPloidy/README.md

 ## Development Version

-Development on `flowPloidy` is currently (June 2017) in a reasonably stable state, and no major new features are in the works.
-However, if you'd like to install the latest version from the development branch, you can get it directly from the GitHub repository.
+As of January 2018, I have a few relatively minor bug fixes and tweaks in the works for `flowPloidy`.
+They'll be part of the next BioConductor release in April 2018.
+If you'd like to try the new version out now, you can install it directly from the development branch in the GitHub.

 ```{r}
 ## Install Bioconductor tools first: